enceka/Hackintosh-Dell-Latitude-5290-2-in-1/README.md

 - I2C front and rear camera (AVStream2500, OV5670, OV8858) not recognized,also not planned

+- Hibernate may works not properly,IDK how to fix,sometimes it can use,but after a long time,You may not wake up(though backlight up and sound up).

 - What's more? need feedback and let me know

 ## Screenshots